salsohrab20/AdrianCantrill-DVA-C02/XV. Serverless and Application Services/XI. Step Functions.md

 ## Overview

+AWS Lambda is FaaS.
+Best practices is to create function that is small, focused and do one thing very well.
+Putting a full application inside a lambda function is not recommended.

 AWS Step Functions is a serverless orchestration service that enables you to build complex workflows using a concept called **state machines**.
 This lesson explores why Step Functions were introduced, their advantages over AWS Lambda for certain use cases, the types of states available, and an example architecture (the "Pet Cuddle-a-tron").

 ## Why Use Step Functions?